djetzen/flask_workshop/README.md

 Navigate to the root directory and run `python3 -m <package>.<pythonFileName>`

 # Solutions

-The solutions are checked in at the branch called solutions.
+The solutions are inside the solutions folder.